fieldtensor/code-samples/README.md

 For example, consider a groove in a screw.
 If we try to shoot a random ray out of a screw's groove it probably won't escape to the outside world.
 It will more likely hit the sides of the groove.
-We can detect this, and we take it to mean that less light should penetrate into the groove.
-The groove is given less ambient light from within the system's fragment programs, and appears more dark on screen.
+When we detect this situation in our ray tracer we take it to mean that less light should penetrate into the groove, because it is occluded by its surrounding walls.
+The groove is then given less ambient light from within the system's fragment programs and appears darker on screen.

-The darkening of nooks and crannies in this way greatly enhances the realism of a 3D scene.
-For example, the images above show a rocky outcrop.
-The first image shows the 3D model without ambient occlusion.
-The second image shows that same model after it has been passed through ao-bake.cpp.
+The darkening of nooks and crannies greatly enhances the realism of a 3D scene.
+The images above show an example.
+The first image shows a rocky outcrop without ambient occlusion.
+The second image shows that same outcrop after it has been passed through ao-bake.cpp.
 Notice how the shading on the first images look flat and homogeneous, while the shading on the second image look truly three dimensional and alive.

 <a name="water"></a>